2006 National League Championship Series: Game 2

 In Game 2, the Cardinals erased three deficits en route to a 9–6 victory.
 In the first inning, Carlos Delgado hit a three-run home run off the Cardinals' ace Chris Carpenter.
 Yadier Molina then drove in two runs with a bases-loaded double in the second inning off of John Maine.
 In the bottom of the second, Endy Chavez hit a leadoff double, moved to third on a groundout and scored on José Reyes's, but Jim Edmonds's home run after a walk tied the game in the third.
 Delgado's home run in the fifth put the Mets back on top 5–4.
-Next inning, Cardinals reliever Josh Hancock walked Reyes, who scored on Paul Lo Duca's double, but Scott Spiezio, who started the game at third base in place of an injured Scott Rolen, had two hits and three RBIs, including a two-run triple on an 0–2 pitch in the seventh inning to tie the game at six off of Guillermo Mota.
-Lefty closer Billy Wagner came into the game in the top of the ninth inning.
-Left fielder Chris Duncan, a lefty hitter, was due to lead off, so, Duncan was pulled in favor of So Taguchi, a right-hitting outfielder who was a better defensive option than Duncan.
-Taguchi homered on the ninth pitch of the at-bat to put the Cardinals ahead, 7–6.
+Next inning, Cardinals reliever Josh Hancock walked Reyes, who scored on Paul Lo Duca's double, but Scott Spiezio, who started the game at third base in place of an injured Scott Rolen, had two hits and three RBIs, including a two-run triple on an 0–2 pitch in the seventh inning to tie the game at six off of Guillermo Mota.Lefty closer Billy Wagner came into the game in the top of the ninth inning.
+Left fielder So Taguchi, a right-hitting defensive replacement homered on the ninth pitch of the at-bat to put the Cardinals ahead, 7–6.
 Albert Pujols doubled and moved to third on a groundout before Spiezio's RBI double and Juan Encarnación's single extended the Cardinals' lead to 9–6.
 Tyler Johnson and Adam Wainwright retired the Mets in order in the bottom of the ninth as the Cardinals' win tied the series 1–1.